Benno-K/PublicScripts/README.md

 which will invoke /usr/sbin/nologin every day at 20:30 as user pi

 ## ddnstool
-Manage your dynamic DNS entried.
+Manage your dynamic DNS entries.
 See [here](ddnstool.md)

 ## diskusage